ukb-dt/zoom/index.md

 ### 2. **How do the "decision support" and "intelligence" demands feed back into the tree?**

 **Feedback loop:**
-- **Decision Support** → Clinical teams use your sim outputs (predictions) to decide on donor viability.
+- **Decision Support** → Clinical teams use our sim outputs (predictions) to decide on donor viability.
 - **Intelligence** → Outputs must include risk metrics (age, BP, genetics, aperiodic complexity).
 - **Compute** → Higher decision quality = more cases to model = higher CPU/GPU demand.
 - **Energy** → More compute = more power draws (dE/dt spikes).